GianlucaChiarani/SuperModal/README.md

     $.supermodal();
 });
 ```
-## Settings
+## Options
-You can customize the look and feel of modals through a set of general and specific settings.
+You can customize the functionality and appearance of modals through a set of general and specific options.
-The general settings are set like this:
+The general options are set like this:
 ```
 $(function($) {
     $.supermodal({